In this blog post, we will be looking at how to improve candidate experience in recruitment.

 But the opposite is just as important.

-72% of candidates who have bad recruitment experiences tell family, friends, not just face-to-face but on social media too!
+72% of candidates who have bad recruitment experiences tell family and friends, not just face-to-face but also on social media!

 Benefits to recruiters who provide great candidate experiences

 Other than the public image your candidate experience portrays, there are many benefits that a recruiter will receive from executing a well thought out candidate experience.
 These are:

 Reduced time to hire